floriansalihovic/pet-clinic/README.md

     </node>

 test data is added.
-The initial content and renderer is kept in order to have reference data throughout the tutorial - until dedicated render components are provided.
-To deploy the data properly, the ```SLING-INF/sling/content/owners``` directory has to be added to the plugins InitialContent configuration.
+The archetype's initial content and script are kept in order to have reference data throughout the tutorial - until dedicated render components are provided.
+To deploy the data properly, the ```SLING-INF/sling/content/owners``` directory has to be added to the plugins ```Sling-Initial-Content`` configuration.

     <plugin>
       <groupId>org.apache.felix</groupId>